 The best way to create memorable in-stadium experiences is by displaying content that fans can’t see elsewhere.
-Many teams already used augmented reality content to bring their mascots to life or share giant player avatars with the lineups directly on the field in augmented reality.
+Many teams already used augmented reality content to bring their mascots to life or share giant player avatars with the lineups directly on the field in augmented reality (see more about AR experiences in sports).
 It is a way to liven up the pitch before and after the game, but also during the game with the use of AR content on top of the players to enhance and gamify the game.
 For example, discover ARISE, that places the fan at the heart of his show with an interactive experience.

 Extend the game outside the stadium

 Over the past few years, the sports streaming market has grown significantly, boosting leagues revenues.
 Facing the global competition of the entertainment market (with music and cinema streaming platforms, and the growing role of the gaming industry), sports professionals have to innovate to get fans to watch sports when they’re in front of their screens (both TV and mobile).